Using RubyGems sudo gem install fastlane -NV # Alternatively using Homebrew brew cask install fastlane

 After building your app, it's ready to be uploaded to the App Store.
 If you've already followed iOS Beta deployment using fastlane, the following code might look similar already.

-lane :release do capture_screenshots # generate new screenshots for the App Store sync_code_signing(type: "appstore") # see code signing guide for more information build_app(scheme: "MyApp") upload_to_app_store # upload your app to iTunes Connect slack(message: "Successfully uploaded a new App Store build") end
+lane :release do capture_screenshots # generate new screenshots for the App Store sync_code_signing(type: "appstore") # see code signing guide for more information build_app(scheme: "MyApp") upload_to_app_store # upload your app to App Store Connect slack(message: "Successfully uploaded a new App Store build") end

 fastlane automatically passes on information about the generated screenshots and the binary to the

 For a list of all options for each of the steps run

 upload_to_app_store works, how you can define more options, check out upload_to_app_store.